 Chatbots vs. AI.
 What exactly is the difference?

 More companies are looking to virtual assistants and conversational interfaces to provide anytime, anywhere customer support.
 So, it’s important to have a clear understanding of different technologies.
 That’s because the scope of a conversational agent initiative and the end user experience is vastly different.
 Rules-based chatbots are limited to very basic scenarios.
-On the other hand, AI-powered virtual assistants are capable of engaging in natural, 1:1 conversations.
+On the other hand, AI-powered virtual assistants are capable of engaging in natural, 1:1 conversations due to machine learning and conversational experience.

 Companies must ensure that they are adopting the right technology for their business and their customers.
 This is because the customer experience plays a critical role in consumer buying decisions and loyalty.